XuehaiPan/Dev-Setup/README.md

 ### Font Settings

 The default shell for the current user will be set to `zsh`.
-In order to get a wonderful and enjoyable terminal experience, please change your terminal font to a nerd font.
+In order to get a wonderful and enjoyable terminal experience, please change your terminal font to a [Nerd Font](https://github.com/ryanoasis/nerd-fonts).
 The script will download [`DejaVu Sans Mono Nerd Font`](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/DejaVuSansMono) for macOS and Linux.
 If you are using WSL on Windows, you can download them from [nerdfonts.com](https://www.nerdfonts.com) manually.
-Or use the powerlevel10k lean theme:
+Or use the Powerlevel10k lean theme:

 ```shell
 chsh -s /usr/local/bin/zsh_purepower
 ```

+See [Font configuration for Powerlevel10k](https://github.com/romkatv/powerlevel10k#fonts) for more details.

 ## Customization